Adult tortoiseshell cat is ready for her first air travel

 • What are the airline’s cat carrier specifications – height, length, and width?
 You can see examples of such in the image.

 • What is the maximum allowed combined weight of the carrier and the cat?
-For example, my cat and her carrier were not allowed to exceed 17 lbs at the time of my trip.
+For example, my cat and her carrier were not allowed to exceed 17 lbs during my trip.

 • Does your cat carrier count as a piece of carry-on luggage?
 What are your carry-on limits?
 Check how many other bags – apart from the cat carrier – you can bring aboard.